Computing Igusa class polynomials: Introduction

-This paper describes a complete and correct algorithm that computes Igusa class polynomials $H_{K,n}\in\Q[X]$ of \emph{quartic CM fields} $K=\krootbig$, where $\Delta_0$ is a real quadratic fundamental discriminant and $a,b\in\Z$ are such that $-a+b\sqrt{\Delta_0}$ is totally negative.
+This paper describes a complete and correct algorithm that computes the Igusa class polynomials $H_{K,n}\in\QQ[X]$ of quartic CM-fields~$K$, i.e., fields that can be written as $K=\krootsmall$, where $\Delta_0$ is a real quadratic fundamental discriminant and $a,b\in\ZZ_{>0}$ are such that $-a+b\sqrt{\Delta_0}$ is totally negative.
+Our algorithm is based on the complex analytic method.
 The discriminant $\Delta$ of $K$ is of the form $\Delta=\Delta_1\Delta_0^2$ for a positive integer~$\Delta_1$.
-We may and will assume $0<a<\Delta$, as Lemma \ref{denomintrinsic} shows that each quartic CM field has such a representation.
-We disregard the degenerate case of \emph{non-primitive} quartic CM fields, i.e., those that can be given with~$b=0$, as abelian varieties with CM by non-primitive quartic CM fields are isogenous to products of CM elliptic curves, which are given already by the Hilbert class polynomial.
-We give the following runtime bound for our algorithm. \begin{mainthm} Algorithm \ref{alg:mainalgorithm} computes $H_{K,n}$ ($n=1,2,3$) for any primitive quartic CM field $K$ in which $2$ and $3$ do not ramify.
-It has a runtime of $\widetilde{O}(\Delta_1^{7/2}\Delta_0^{11/2})$ and the bit size of the output is $\widetilde{O}(\Delta_{1}^2\Delta_0^{3})$. \end{mainthm} An essential part of the proof is the denominator bound, as provided by Goren and Lauter \cite{GorenLauter} and Goren \cite{Gorenunpublished,Gorentalk}.
-As these results assume ramification bounds on the primes $2$ and~$3$, we have a similar restriction on~$K$.
-This restriction will disappear as soon as Goren's results are extended to this case.
+We may and will assume $0<a<\Delta$, as Lemma~\ref{denomintrinsic} below shows that each quartic CM-field has such a representation.
+We disregard the degenerate case of \emph{non-primitive} quartic CM-fields, i.e., those that can be given with~$b=0$, as abelian varieties with CM by non-primitive quartic CM-fields are isogenous to products of CM elliptic curves, which can be obtained already using Hilbert class polynomials.
+We prove the following unconditional running time bound for our algorithm.
+We use $\smash{\widetilde{O}(g)}$ to mean ``at most $g$ times a polynomial in $\log g$''. \begin{mainthm} Algorithm \ref{alg:mainalgorithm} computes $H_{K,n}$ ($n=1,2,3$) for any primitive quartic {CM-field}~$K$.
+It has a running time of $\widetilde{O}(\Delta_1^{7/2}\Delta_0^{11/2})$ and the bit size of the output is $\widetilde{O}(\Delta_{1}^2\Delta_0^{3})$. \end{mainthm} We do not claim that the bound on our running time is optimal, but an exponential running time is unavoidable, because the degree of the Igusa class polynomials (as with Hilbert class polynomials) is already bounded from below by a power of the discriminant.